 Two years ago, my son Travis needed help.
 He asked me to help his closest friend, Sue, fulfill her dying wish to see Hawaii.
 Sue had been ill for some time, but had just learned that the doctors did not expect her to live another full year.
 There were no other opinions to seek, as her doctors were already the best.
-They had told Sue, do all the things you want to do, because this is it.
+They had told Sue, do all the things you want to do.
+If you have a lifelong dream, fulfill it now, because this is it.

 Sue was devastated.
 She worried about her family, and who would care for them.
 And, she contemplated all of the things she hadn't done, and wouldn't be able to do.
 Travis was deeply upset about losing her, but more importantly, he wanted to make her last year as enjoyable and comfortable as possible.
 He talked to Sue about what she wanted to do.
 He learned that seeing Hawaii was more than a dying wish.
 It had also been a lifelong dream.
 She had yearned to visit Hawaii since she was just a child, living in a small country town.